Platform-OS/platformos-documentation/pages/contributing.md

 * *Getting started* - step by step description of setting up a marketplace
 * *Guides* - list of common use patterns
 * *Reference* - list of all APIs, drops, graphql properties etc
-* *Contribute* - how to contribute to the documentation

 Based on this structure we create permalinks using folder structure, where each nested level is another folder, e.g